 Jordon McClain is the Founder and CEO of a small indie game company called Steel Cyclone Studios.
 Currently Jordon is teaching himself Game Art, Design and Development in his spare time.
 Jordon is creating a videogame built upon his in-house engine known as the Cyclone Game Engine.
 The Cyclone Game Engine is a 2D/ 3D game engine built upon MonoGame and the XNA Framework to help make it easier and save time creating games.
 The game engine is not perfect by any means.
 The game engine is still in its infancy stages of development which is why its not available yet to the community.
 The Cyclone Game Engine is primarily built to serve the needs of Steel Cyclone Studios' game projects.
 Once it is further developed, Jordon plans on releasing it.
 Jordon's ultimate aim is to make it into the videogame industry and join the greats of videogame designers.
 In the meantime, Jordon is trying to hone his skills and learn as much as possible.

 Now on to the gameplay.
 There are a few moments for me where the AI glitched pretty badly.
 A feature I liked the game had that I thought seemed to be overlooked was the ability to recruit resistance characters to fight with you.
 This comes in handy if the AI enemies try to swarm you.
-However, I still have moments where they AI glitched so bad, they got stuck to models or ran backwards.. haha weird stuff.
+However, I still had moments where they AI glitched so bad, they got stuck to models or ran backwards.. haha weird stuff.
 The AI still needs some improvements but when they fight in bigger numbers as a unit, it makes the game more challenging.
 The characters on the resistance; the side that players fight on, says some pretty racist stuff so its hard for me to recommend this game to friends at this point.
 I do recommend the trial before anyone decides to buy.
 However, my play-through experience of the trial after capturing each outpost was fun and driving the motorcycle in this vast open environment was a ton of fun as well.
 It would be cool if players could shoot while driving the motorcycle.
 What if players could use their side-arm like the pistol and shoot while driving the motorcycles?
 There are still some slight drops in frame-rate but not to the point where it makes the game unplayable.
 Considering the amount of detail and number of models in the first level, I wasn't too surprised.
 The art team did a fantastic job.
 Just to be clear folks, this is the kind of game that improves as you progress so you are limited at the start.
 Don't expect to run in guns blazing haha.
 There are times you have to be patient and stealthy.

 As I played through the game, there are moments were I ran out of ammo pretty fast.
 Ammo was easily replenished by looting defeated enemies on the ground.
 To go along with the weapon customization, what if players could craft their own melee weapons when they run out of ammo for their guns?
 There are so many models and props in the environment, what if players could find scattered junk and build their own melee weapon?
 More enemy types would be interesting but I have not beaten the game yet so don't take my word on that.
 At release, this game was highly rushed, poorly optimized and unfinished.
 It still feels unfinished and I had a lot of high hopes for this game.
 It has so much potential: weapon upgrades, open-world, looting..
 I wish the character you play as had a voice but.. he doesn't.
 Characters in the game makes decisions for you.
 What really hurt people's gameplay experiece before the update was the poor optimization which resulted in low frame-rates and for many it hindered their gameplay experience.
 The game is not terrible and I felt some reviews were too harsh but improvements can still definitely be made.